-There is no doubting the topical interest of the story (the author himself was formerly a high school teacher and draws upon personal experience), and the violence is indeed stomach-turning in places (the scene in which the hero sews up his girlfriend's arm without benefit of anesthetic bears comparison with the cat scene in Mishima's Sailor Who Fell from Grace with the Sea, even as that resemblance lends support to Miyamoto's opinion that there is little new under the fictional sun).
+There is no doubting the topical interest of the story (the author himself was formerly a high school teacher and draws upon personal experience), and the violence is indeed stomach-turning in places (the scene in which the hero sews up his girlfriend's arm without benefit of anesthetic bears comparison to the cat scene in Mishima Yukio's Sailor Who Fell from Grace with the Sea, even as the resemblance lends support to Miyamoto's opinion that there is little new under the fictional sun).
 Although several members of the selection committee commented on what they took to be the slapstick nature of the violence ("it's fiction, after all"), I confess that such humor, to the extent that it exists, left me flat.
 In Hollywood terms, the story could perhaps be characterized as Kitano Takeshi meets In the Realm of the Senses.
 Those who are put off by Kitano's films or by Ōshima Nagisa's cinematic account of the Abe Sada incident will be equally disgusted by Hariganemushi.
 Those who like to find social and artistic depths in such films will be able to find them here as well.
 But it is hard see the story as providing any greater insight into the nature and meaning of extreme, random violence than we already have.

 Keritai senaka (Kick Me) by Wataya Risa

 The story of two high school loners on the threshold of adulthood and romantic love.
 The narrator, Hatsu, is a girl who, although alienated from her classmates, is nevertheless quite typical in her personality and aspirations.
 She takes an interest in the other friendless student in her class, a boy named Ninagawa, who has a frankly immature crush on an exotic-looking fashion model named Oli Chang.
-Hatsu attracts Ninagawa's interest by telling him of her chance encounter with the model and -- without becoming overtly romantic -- the relationship between the two gradually deepens.
+Hatsu attracts Ninagawa's interest by telling him of her chance encounter with the model, and the relationship between the two gradually deepens without becoming overtly romantic.
 The title, which in Japanese more literally means "a back I want to kick," refers to Hatsu's efforts to get Ninagawa to pay more attention to her.